Strategy of Protest and Revolution 5

 - How have successful movement strategies changed over time?

 In this 6-part entry, we’ll explore the revolutionary history of the Chinese Communist Party or CCP from 1921 to 45, with a particular focus on the experiences of its eventual leader, Mao Zedong.
-Here in Part IV, we’ll examine the rise and fall of the Jiangxi Soviet under Zhou Enlai, before briefly looking at the Long March and the Party’s eventual resettlement in northern Shaanxi.
+Here in Part VI, we’ll briefly recount the CCP’s victory in the Chinese Civil War, before concluding with some suggestions on how the Chinese Communist Revolution remains relevant today.